zzzprojects/docs/entityframework-graphdiff.net/pages/getting-started/attach-single-entity.md

 ### Add Entity

-Add a single detach entity to the database using DbContext.UpdateGraph method.
+Add a single detached entity to the database using DbContext.UpdateGraph method.
 This entity will be considered as a root entity.

 ```csharp
 var node = new TestNode